junction/xmpp_api_call_event_samples/readme.md

 ---
 Does not require any sort of authorization or subscription.
 This is an adhoc command.
 Once executed, your phone will ring.

+When working on a Click-2-Call type of application:

+In Click-2-Call, the end user of an application will click a phone number in an application such as a website.
+That application will send an XMPP request like the one below to intiate the call setup.
+Upon receipt of this request, our SIP Servers will execute a call setup by calling out to all of the end user's registered phones with the caller id showing call setup.
+When the end user picks up the phone, the call is then made to the phone number that was selected in the application.

+Given this workflow, an application that is also subscribed to call events will recieve the incoming call setup event.
+To suppress call setup notifications from the end user, it's possible for custom built applications to utilize the call-setup-id field in the submission below.
+The value in the call-setup-id field will be delivered back down to the client in an incoming active call event subscription.
+The logic in the end user's application should compare the call-setup-id in this ad hoc command with the call-setup-id received in the incoming active call event.
+If the call setup ids match, then it's part of the call setup and the notification can be suppressed, otherwise the call is a legitimate incoming call from another user agent.

 *Request*
 ```
 <iq to='commands.active-calls.xmpp.onsip.com' type='set' id='5018' xmlns='jabber:client'>